keith-runnalls/cleaning-data-project/README.md

 6. Extracts the *mean* and *standard deviation* variables
 7. Adds descriptive activity names
 8. Averages the measured variables for each combination of activity and subject
-9. Saves the resulting tidy data frame to the working directory as a .csv file
+9. Saves the resulting tidy data frame to the working directory as a .txt file